-Horse race meeetings are among the UK's most popular sporting pastimes, and the annual Point-to-Point has always been a great tradition, a chance to dust down the picnic and watch some competitive racing in the Spring sunshine.
-Read our report of this year's event when Larkhill was bathed in sunshine.
-And prepare yourself for one of Wiltshire's great sporting and social traditions at this year's fixture on Saturday March 28th.
+A Horserace meeting is among the UK's most popular sporting pastimes, and the annual Point-to-Point at Larkhill has always been a great tradition, a chance to dust down the picnic and watch some competitive racing in the Spring sunshine.
+Read our report of last year's event when Larkhill was bathed in sunshine.
+And prepare yourself for one of Wiltshire's great sporting and social traditions when we return in 2021 after the Corona virus has become a distant memory.

 A day at the races is about far more than racing.
 There’s shopping, a licensed bar stocked with our official ales from Wadworth Brewery, a dog show, including agility, parade of hounds and a chance to catch up with friends and acquaintances as you stroll around the racecourse, not to mention the fantastic views across Salisbury Plain.